Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 \begin{lemma} A subset $A$ of a q.c.d.\ is quasi recurrent if and only if for each $e\in A$ there is a quasi efficient cycle in $G(A)$ which traverses $e$. \end{lemma}

 \begin{proof} There can be no quasi efficient cycle traversing an edge incident on a univalent vertex which is not punctured.
-Conversely if there are no univalent vertices which are not punctured, arrange in a neighborhood of $G(A)$ in $F$ to have two parallel copies of each edge which combine pairwise near the vertices in the unique manner, including at univalent punctured vertices, so that the result is a collection of simple closed curves.
-Each component curve of the result is quasi efficient, and for each edge in $\mathcal A$, there is either one or two such curves traversing it by construction. \end{proof}
+Conversely if there are no univalent vertices which are not punctured, we may take a regular neighborhood of $G(A)$ in $F$ so as to form a (possibly disconnected) subsurface of $F$ containing $G(A)$.
+The resulting boundary of this subsurface, which is formed by connecting parallel copies of all of the edges contained in $A$, is a collection of simple closed curves.
+Each component curve of the result represents a quasi efficient cycle in $G(A)$, and for each edge in $A$, there is either one or two such curves traversing it by construction. \end{proof}

 \begin{corollary} Any subset $A$ of a q.c.d.\ contains a (possibly empty) maximal quasi recurrent subset given by the union of all quasi efficient cycles in $G(A)$. \end{corollary}